eoincampbell/eoincampbell.github.io/_posts/2018-06-05-data-partitioning-strategy-in-cosmosdb.md

 ---
 layout: post
-title: Practical Partitioning in Cosmos DB
+title: Data Partitioning Strategy in Cosmos DB
 description: Deciding how to partition your data in Cosmos DB is one of the most challenging architecture/design decisions
 tags:
 - cosmos db